-As a result of the public consultation, one written comment has been received from a member of the public as of the time of the writing of this report.
+As a result of the public consultation, seven written comments have been received from a member of the public as of the time of the writing of this report.
 Should future comments be received, they will be considered and included within a future recommendation report.
 The comments received following the pre-application open house meeting highlighted the following themes and areas of concern about the development and are summarized below: